Academic Calendar 2024/25

 Pre- or corequisite(s): None.

 Explores the pervasive impact that trauma can have upon human lives.
-Grounded in Indigenous principles of health and well-being, students will learn strength-based, culturally-relevant interventions that recognize how experiences of trauma and healing are shaped by the interlocking impacts of colonization, age, gender, sexuality, and ability.
+Grounded in Indigenous principles of health and well-being, students will learn strength-based, culturally-relevant interventions that recognize how experiences of trauma and healing are shaped by the interlocking impacts of residential schools and colonial trauma.

 IPK 331